FHantke/brave-browser-wiki/Security-Audit.md

 PDF handling:
 - PDF handling via the Chromium PDF Viewer extension is explicitly disabled by blocking the extension ID.
 - PDF.js is force installed on startup via a setting that's used for administration management policy.
 It can't currently be disabled, but if we decide to allow that we can make it part of the recommended extension list instead.
-- There is a manifest override handler which only applies to PDF.js and nulls out the page action here `common/extensions/manifest_handlers/pdfjs_manifest_override.cc`.
+- There is a manifest override handler which only applies to PDF.js and nulls out the page action here `brave/common/extensions/manifest_handlers/pdfjs_manifest_override.cc`.

 Keychain:
 - I believe we store our passwords in our own keychain, I believe we will ask to unlock the keychain of other apps during imports.
 (Check with Garrett and/or Anthony)

 HTTPS Redirects:
-- HTTPS redirects are driven in the `browser/net/brave_httpse_network_delegate_helper.cc` file which loads a leveldb loaded from an extension.
+- HTTPS redirects are driven in the `brave/browser/net/brave_httpse_network_delegate_helper.cc` file which loads a leveldb loaded from an extension.

 Tracking protection, Ad-block:
-- Managed by code in `components/brave_shields/browser/tracking_protection_service.cc` and `components/brave_shields/browser/ad_block_service.cc`
+- Managed by code in `brave/components/brave_shields/browser/tracking_protection_service.cc` and `brave/components/brave_shields/browser/ad_block_service.cc`
 - Works from lists updated in an extension that holds only a DAT file.
 The DAT file is loaded as binary in the same way as muon handles them by the same library.

 Site hacks:
-- Site hacks should be reviewed individually, they are managed here: `browser/net/brave_site_hacks_network_delegate_helper.cc`.
+- Site hacks should be reviewed individually, they are managed here: `brave/browser/net/brave_site_hacks_network_delegate_helper.cc`.
 They run only for the profile level network delegate.
+- Shield exceptions are managed here `brave/common/shield_exceptions.cc`

 Browser level network delegate helper:
-- Network redirects mapping Chrome URLs to Brave ones are done for the browser context here: `browser/net/brave_static_redirect_network_delegate_helper.cc`.
+- Network redirects mapping Chrome URLs to Brave ones are done for the browser context here: `brave/browser/net/brave_static_redirect_network_delegate_helper.cc`.

 Software updates:
 - Sparkle (macOS)